-More recently, the city als0 won the award for best European Christmas market meaning the city is truly magical during the Christmas holiday.
+Zagreb als0 won the award for best European Christmas market over the past few years meaning the city is truly magical during the Christmas holiday.

 Many Croatian holidaymakers arrive at Zagreb Airport, which happens to be the biggest and busiest airport in Croatia.
 They often choose to spend some time in Zagreb, exploring what the city has to offer, before continuing their holiday in Croatia.

 Dubrovnik, on the other hand, is a global tourism superstar on most people’s bucket list and an absolute must-see destination in Croatia.
 You will be amazed at the Dubrovnik Old Town and the jaw-dropping view from the Dubrovnik Cable Car, while the famous Dubrovnik beaches will tempt you with their azure waters and the restaurant scene will delight any foodie.

 Getting from Zagreb to Dubrovnik has never been easier, so it begs the question;